corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/setup/corda-configuration-fields.md

 * `schema`
   * Some database providers require a schema name when generating DDL and SQL statements.
 The value is passed to the Hibernate    property 'hibernate.default_schema'.
 This is optional.
 * `hibernateDialect`
   * Optional property for testing/development against an unsupported database.
 The value is passed to Hibernate `hibernate.dialect` option.
-All supported databases don't require this option, as Hibernate sets the correct dialect value out of box.
+All supported databases do not require this option, as Hibernate sets the correct dialect value out of box.

 ## `dataSourceProperties`